← Reference Deep-Dives Reference Deep-Dive · 9 min read

 Primary Dimensions

-• Client (with access controls separating client-specific data)
+• Client (with access controls separating client-specific data — no cross-client leakage of raw findings, only anonymized patterns)

-• Industry/Category (CPG, retail, financial services, healthcare, technology)
+• Industry/Category (CPG, retail, financial services, healthcare, technology — use a standard classification rather than client-defined labels)

-• Research Type (concept test, brand health, competitive analysis, shopper insights, audience profiling)
+• Research Type (concept test, brand health, competitive analysis, shopper insights, audience profiling — standardize these labels so they’re consistent across clients and projects)

 Cross-Client Pattern Types

 Category-level patterns: How consumer motivations differ across categories within the same demographic.
-Example: “25-34 year-olds prioritize convenience in food categories but authenticity in personal care.”
+A well-maintained Intelligence Hub makes patterns like this visible: “25-34 year-olds prioritize convenience in food categories but authenticity in personal care — and that difference has been consistent across 14 clients over 24 months.”
+This is category intelligence no survey can produce.

 Setup Workflow